microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

 How Distributed LightGBM Works
 ------------------------------

 This section describes how distributed learning in LightGBM works.
-To learn how to do this in various programming languages and frameworks, please see `Integrations`_.
+To learn how to do this in various programming languages and frameworks, please see `Integrations <#integrations>`_.

 Choose Appropriate Parallel Algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^